 Child Abuse Prevention joins Children’s Advocacy as its fourth division, along with School Health, Safe Kids™ Upstate and Healthy Child Development/Help Me Grow.

 Looking for a novel way to promote literacy and learn about Greenville?
 Then check out Goodnight Greenville, the area’s best-selling local book.
-Penned by GHS pediatrician Joe Maurer, MD, this hardback features colorful illustrations by upstate artist Joseph Bradley of popular children’s attractions in Greenville.
-Best of all, proceeds from the book go to the Child Life program at GHS Children’s Hospital.
+Penned by Prisma Health pediatrician Joe Maurer, MD, this hardback features colorful illustrations by upstate artist Joseph Bradley of popular children’s attractions in Greenville.
+Best of all, proceeds from the book go to the Child Life program at Prisma Health Children’s Hospital.

-The GHS History Center at Greenville Memorial Hospital, in partnership with the Health Sciences Library, is taking visitors on a journey through the developments calling for healthcare transformation and the ways GHS is creating a new model of care.
+The Prisma Health History Center at Greenville Memorial Hospital, in partnership with the Health Sciences Library, is taking visitors on a journey through the developments calling for healthcare transformation and the ways Prisma Health is creating a new model of care.

 Many factors are contributing to the global need for transforming the way medical care is organized, delivered, managed and funded.
 Here are several benefits that will result under this new model: